Well, when we were last together, ladies and gentlemen, I was sharing with you a confounding computer problem.

 Not with that kind of rhetoric.

-Um he doesn't speak for me with that kind of rhetoric.
+He doesn't speak for me with that kind of rhetoric.

-Uh, and I don't think he speaks for the majority Democrats.
+And I don't think he speaks for the majority Democrats.

-Um, I gave you the wrong, and I want to start with seven.
+I want to start with seven.

 Grab cut seven.

-This is this is my mistake.
+This is my mistake.

-This is uh this is this is Biden on uh Stephanopoulos show yesterday.
+This is Biden on Stephanopoulos' show yesterday.

 Yeah, this is unbelievable.

-So Biden picks up, you know, talk about following talking points.
+You know, talk about following talking points.

-Here's Biden picking up on Friedman and the New York Times dutifully weighed in over the weekend by agreeing with Amnesty International that Gitmo is a gulag.
+Here's Biden picking up on Friedman, and the New York Times dutifully weighed in over the weekend by agreeing with Amnesty International that Gitmo is a gulag.

-Meanwhile, Amnesty International's backtracking, so we may not know that to be true.
+Well, we may not know that to be true.

 Yes, Gitmo is a gulag.

-Uh it's got to be shut down.
+It's got to be shut down.

 The New York Times, Friedman, the editorial board, and Biden all agree with this.